-Industrial banks, known in some states as industrial loan companies, thrift and loan companies or Morris Plan banks, are among the types of applications for new charters which languish at the Federal Deposit Insurance Corporation.

-For that reason, AFSA has a keen interest in the outcome of this hearing.
+Industrial banks, known in some states as industrial loan companies, thrift and loan companies or Morris Plan banks, are among the types of applications for new charters which languish at the FDIC.
+(For more information, please see the appendix.)
+AFSA has a keen interest in the outcome of this hearing.
 We are grateful to you both for holding this hearing and we hope our statement is helpful.